solyarisoftware/Highlight.vim/README.md

 ### Color table

-In colors\_table you can visualize all ~250 colors available (in vim terminal mode):
+In directory `colors_table` you can visualize all ~250 color names available (in vim terminal mode):

 ![](screenshots/screenshot-3.png?raw=true)